Inside: How to make slime without glue or borax that’s safe for kids of all ages!

 How to Make Slime Safely

 Making slime is TONS of fun, and the recipes we share here are designed to be safe for kids to play with under adult supervision.
-However, it is still important to review safety guidelines.
+However, it is still important to review safety guidelines, no matter what type of slime it is.
 We love to share recipes, but we also want to make sure we talk about how to make slime safely.

 Following the tips below will help ensure that your slime experience is all fun!